mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 enough for a variety of use cases already:

-- NIFs (Natively Implemented Functions) can be used to speed up parts of existing systems written in Ruby, Elixir, Node, and many other languages, be orders of magnitude and provide an easy onramp to introducing Rust into a team's tech stack.
+- NIFs (Natively Implemented Functions) can be used to speed up parts of existing systems written in Ruby, Elixir, Node, and many other languages, by orders of magnitude and provide an easy onramp to introducing Rust into a team's tech stack.
 - Isolated subsystems of larger server systems with very specific requirements